cfengine/documentation/manuals/design-center/design-center-advanced.markdown

 at the prompt.
 From that point on, all command-line interaction can use `$CHECKOUT` and it will expand to the installation directory.

+You also need to make sure [curl](http://curl.haxx.se) is installed on your system, since it is used by `cf-sketch` for accessing remote files when needed.
+Curl is readily available as a package in most Unix/Linux systems, and even installed by default on many of them.

 ### Prepare config.json

 To interact with Design Center, you need to tell its API where things